onedata/onedata-documentation/docs/user-guide/data.md

 > but the order in which spaces are checked cannot be guaranteed.

 ### File ID

-File ID is a unique, global identifier associated with a file or directory.
+The file ID is a unique, global identifier associated with a file or directory.
 You can universally utilize it in the [REST](#rest-api) and [CDMI](#cdmi) APIs.
 To find out the File ID of a given file or directory, you have several options: